peterlamar/engineering-leader/README.md

 A key to being able to grow is being able to focus.
 Studies and some personal experience suggests that engineers need at least [4 hour blocks](https://chase-seibert.github.io/blog/2017/04/14/engineering-meeting-strategies.html) of uninterrupted time to achieve flow.
 Other literature, such as [Deep Work](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692/ref=sr_1_1?ie=UTF8&qid=1527856567&sr=8-1&keywords=deep+work+cal) highlight the benefits that many successful knowledge workers have achieved though utilizing periods of intense focus.

-* Protect engineers time, seeking to give as long uninterrupted stretches possible.
+* Protect engineers time, seeking to give as long uninterrupted stretches possible
 * Perform daily standups over slack/chat when possible
 * Timebox meetings
-* Batch meetings do that they can occur together
+* Batch meetings so that they can occur together
 * Allow engineers at least 24 hours to respond to any email or instant message
 * Encourage those nearby to take calls in office rooms rather than the desk in the open office space